pmoschos/python_cf5/chapter06/README.md

 - Each script includes extensive comments explaining the code's functionality

 ## Getting Started 🚀
-To get started with Python Learning Scripts:
+To get started with Database Operations:
-No installation is required, as the script can be run directly from any Python-enabled environment:
 1. Ensure Python 3.x is installed on your machine.
+2. Ensure MySQL is installed and running on your machine.
+3. Install the `mysql-connector-python` package using `pip install mysql-connector-python`.
-2. Clone the repository: `git clone https://github.com/pmoschos/python_cf5`
+4. Clone the repository: `git clone https://github.com/pmoschos/python_cf5`
-3. Navigate to the script of interest
+5. Navigate to the script of interest.
-4. Open a terminal or command prompt.
+6. Open a terminal or command prompt.
-5. Refer to the comments within the script for detailed instructions
+7. Refer to the comments within the script for detailed instructions.

 ## 📢 Stay Updated